 The next option, Make visible on Scroll at homepage, allows you to set after how many pixels you want your sticky menu to appear on your homepage.
 You can also set the Sticky Transition Time below.

 The plugin allows for some design customization, too.
 You can set the sticky background color, opacity and pick the transition effect.
 Here you can also define a general setting (for all pages on your site, not your homepage) that determines after how many pixels you want the menu to appear.

 Additional options are available with the pro version of the plugin.
 But if all you need is a basic sticky menu, the free version should work just fine.

 If you feel that adding a sticky menu would improve your site navigation and user experience, we say – go for it!
-Unless your site is packed tight as it is, a sticky menu will probably be a great addition and a major usability factor.
-Whether your theme already has sticky menu functionality or you choose to go with the plugin, we are certain you will create a sticky menu that fits your pages like a glove.
+Unless your site is packed tight as it is, this will probably be a great addition and a major usability factor.
+Whether your theme already has the required functionality or you choose to go with the plugin, we are certain you will create a sticky menu that fits your pages like a glove.